AI for Materials Science

 This line of work is developed in close collaboration with Prof. M.R.
 Barnett (Deakin University, Australia) and focuses on integrating economic, environmental and societal criteria into AI-guided high-entropy alloy design.

-As part of my work at the interface of AI, alloy design, and sustainability, I develop quantitative indicators, open datasets, and decision frameworks to integrate economic, environmental and societal criteria into high-entropy alloy design.
-To facilitate the practical application of these metrics, I developed an open-source tool designed to integrate sustainability into alloy design.
+As part of my work at the interface of AI, alloy design, and sustainability, we develop quantitative indicators, open datasets, and decision frameworks to integrate economic, environmental and societal criteria into high-entropy alloy design.
+To facilitate the practical application of these metrics, we developed an open-source tool designed to integrate sustainability into alloy design.
 It calculates 9 economic, environmental, and societal footprints, providing a comparative visualization of new alloy formulas versus current state-of-the-art (HEAs/CCAs) and commercial standards.
+Streamlit App

 The publications below provide a foundation for this sustainability-aware exploration of HEA composition space.